Sentry Page Protection

 Past Week Bond Asset Class Performance

-- Over the past week Int'l High Yield Bonds were the top performing bond class with Foreign Developed Market Gov't Treasury Bonds lagging.
+- Over the past week Int'l Gov't Inflation Protected Treasury Bonds were the top performing bond class.

 - The U.S. Total Bond Market (RED) and the International (ex-U.S.) Total Bond Market (BLUE) posted higher returns over the past week.